Best Vacuum Cleaner of 2021

-At GearLab, we won't ever accept any free or sample units from manufacturers so you can be sure that our review is completely unbiased.
-Our in-house vacuum testers, Austin Palmer and David Wise , have tested dozens of upright, canister, stick, handheld, and robot vacuums over the past three years so they have notched long hours on the vacuum reviewing circuit.
+Our in-house vacuum testers, Austin Palmer and David Wise , have tested dozens of upright, canister, stick, handheld, and robot vacuums over the past four years, logging long hours on the vacuum reviewing circuit.

-In addition, we also consulted with Lindsey Schultz, co-owner of Mighty Tidy Tahoe, a professional cleaning service that cleans close to 1000 rental homes, residences, and offices each year.
-Lindsey helped us refine and revise our testing plan and process, and lent her expertise to our evaluation process and testing results.
+We also consulted with Lindsey Schultz, co-owner of Mighty Tidy Tahoe, a professional cleaning service that cleans close to 1000 rental homes, residences, and offices each year.
+Lindsey lent her expertise to our evaluation and testing results, helping us refine and revise our testing plan and process.

 To rate these products, we put them through a series of challenging tests designed to push them to their limits.
-We conducted over 20 different tests for each vacuum, equating to hours and hours sucking up pet hair, oatmeal, flour, cereal, and rice from different types of carpet and hard floors.
+We conducted over 20 different tests for each vacuum, equating to hours of sucking up pet hair, oatmeal, cereal, flour, and rice from many styles of carpeting and hard flooring.